loadmill/loadmill-node/README.md

 - `-h, --help` Output usage information.
 - `-t, --token <token>` Provide a Loadmill API Token.
 You must provide a token in order to run tests.
 - `-l, --load-test` Launch a load test.
+- `--loadTest` Create a load test from an existing test-suite flow and launch it.
+- `--suite-id <suiteId>` Test suite id that contains the selected flow (used with `--loadTest`).
+- `--flow-id <flowId>` Flow id for `--loadTest` (optional when using positional input).
+- `--load-test-options <loadTestOptions>` JSON object of load test options passed when creating a load from flow.
 - `--test-plan` Launch a test plan (default).
 - `-p, --parallel` Set the concurrency of a running test suites in a test plan.
 Max concurrency is 10.
 - `--additional-description <description>` Add an additional description at the end of the current test-plan's description.